rachellaserzhao/Kabab_vendor/README.md

 # Kabab_vendor
-This is a C++ exercise aim to dynamic memory management
+This is a C++ project aimed to familarize myself with dynamic memory management

 To compile(make file already included in repo): run make